inquisitour/paper2dash/README.md

 ## 🌙 Dark Mode

 Toggle between light and dark modes for a comfortable viewing experience in any environment.
 The dark mode feature is especially useful for reducing eye strain during extended use.
+Charts and visualizations automatically adjust their color schemes to maintain readability in both modes.

 ## 📊 Interactive Visualizations

 Explore complex concepts through interactive charts and graphs.
-The complexity analysis section features a dynamic chart that can be toggled between bar and radar visualizations for a deeper understanding of computational complexity in equilibrium logic and ASP.
+The complexity analysis section features dynamic charts that can be toggled between bar and radar visualizations for a deeper understanding of computational complexity in equilibrium logic and ASP.
+Charts adapt to the current color mode for optimal viewing.

+## ♿ Accessibility

+The dashboard now includes improved accessibility features, such as ARIA attributes for better screen reader support.
+This ensures that the content is more accessible to users with disabilities.

 ## 🤝 Contributing